 - 1/2 teaspoon dried chives

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon worcestershire sauce

 - 1/8 teaspoon pepper

 - Combine all ingredients into a bowl and stir together until well combined.
 For best results, let refrigerate for at least a few hours before using or serving.

-> - If dressing gets too thick, simply add additional milk or buttermilk until desired consistency is reached.
+- If dressing gets too thick, simply add additional milk, buttermilk, or water until desired consistency is reached.